mfzs/mfzs/README.md

 - 👋 Hi, I’m @mfzs
-- 👀 I’m interested in .DevOps , CloudOps , MlOps
+- 👀 I’m interested in DevOps , CloudOps , DevSecOps
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently practising DevOps
 - 💞️ I’m looking to collaborate on any open project
 - 📫 How to reach me ...mail me at : firozsiddique100@gmail.com